Mayor Mark Mallory announces that he's starting something new to honor people who contribute the most to Cincinnati Public Schools.

 Unfortunately it is now clear that the last step I must take to fix these problems is to resign as attorney general effective immediately.

+It is my belief that this will preserve the great work being done by the office of attorney general.
 We must continue to make effective use of Ohio’s law enforcement, consumer protection and bank regulatory machinery to aggressively take on predatory lenders and their co-conspirators who have decimated the neighborhoods of our state.

 We must continue to bring environmental and consumer protection cases in this state to make sure that the quality of life is second to none here in Ohio and that law abiding businesses are protected.